 Dr. Bawa uses a special waterproof dressing on all incisions to ensure that the surgical site remains clean and dry preventing bacterial infection.
 After the dressing is removed at one week you can shower normally with the incision exposed.
 Be sure to pat the skin over the incision dry and avoid rubbing it with a towel.
 Do NOT soak the incision in a bathtub or Jacuzzi for 6 weeks after surgery.

 You should not drive as long as you are taking narcotic pain medication.
 Since you are able to sit in regular chairs when you are comfortable, you will be able to drive when you are comfortable sitting and able to lift your leg from side to side.
 If it is your left hip, you can resume driving when you feel your reaction times are back to normal (about 2-3 weeks).
 If it is your right hip, you may need to wait another 2 weeks.

-I feel “clicking” inside the hip or knee, is this normal?
+I feel “clicking” inside the hip, is this normal?